LHRLAB/DHGE/README.md

 ## BibTex

-If you find this project is helpful for your research, please cite:
+If you find this work is helpful for your research, please cite:

 ```bibtex
 @article{luo2022dhge,